Airlines close books on rotten 2020 and so far, 2021 is grim - WTMJ

 On Thursday, Southwest, American and JetBlue reported that they lost a combined $3.5 billion in the final three months of the year.
 All issued dismal revenue outlooks for the current quarter that echoed similar pessimism from Delta, United and Alaska, which posted financial results earlier.

-The airlines are looking past spring and hoping that as more people are vaccinated against COVID-19, they can salvage something from the peak summer vacation season.
+The airlines are looking past spring and hoping that as more people are vaccinated against COVID-19, carriers can salvage something from the peak summer vacation season.

 But even that cautious optimism is threatened.
 Yes, the number of new reported cases of coronavirus in the U.S. have eased in the last few weeks, but they remain high.
 And now a halting rollout of vaccines threatens to further delay a recovery in travel and the travel industry.